 This is an open-source, online content management tool, and platform, which is used for blogging and authoring utilizing this tool can let you use a different layout and formatting features of WordPress.

 This is a paid and well-liked diagramming tool that is used for engineering designs and figures.
 Technical writing at times required to devise flowcharts, diagrams, figures, architectural diagrams, circuit diagrams, product design, etc. for which Visio became a suitable support tool.

 Windows Snipping Tool

-This is a screen capturing tool which is more urbane than the PrntScr button and contains some additional features and buttons in a GUI format.
+This is a screen capturing tool that is more urbane than the PrntScr button and contains some additional features and buttons in a GUI format.
 Other than full-screen capture, technical writers can also take freehand cropping capture of a particular screen section.

 There are various other tools, applications, and technologies used that technical writer and document processing experts need to know are: